sheyua/RT-tddft/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.

-#* RT-tddft README

-This repository simulate how real-time electronic states evolve after unsetting and initial bias voltage between left and right side of a nano-capacity like / nano-junction like structure.

-## Ground State Calculation

-	Biased ground state are computed by the pwscf routine, fictious dipole moment is cancelled with a mirror image of the computational cell. please see the graphene example for how to setup the bias voltage

-## Time Propagation

-	The initial bias voltage can be unset with a linear decay form.
-Time integration is carried out with the following schemes which all strictly conserve the charge:

-		'CN'    : Crank-Nicolson, O(dt^2) local error, unconditionally stable 'CN2'   : second order Crank-Nicolson, O(dt^3) local error
-		'CN-mid': second order Crank-Nicolson, O(dt^3) local error

-	The integration schemes are driven by two different linear solvers:

-		'itsolver': Iterative solver
-		'cgsolver': Conjugate Gradient square solver, implemented by Xiaofeng Qian at MIT